javvadimanikanta-source/Pyflow-MultiFormat-ETL-Pipeline/README.md

 ```
 ---
 ## Why I Built This Project
-In real-world data work, raw data usually comes from different sources and formats.
-It may contain invalid values, missing columns, duplicate records, or wrong entries.
+Raw data usually comes in different formats and may contain invalid values, missing columns, duplicate records, or wrong entries.
 This project helped me understand how a data pipeline works step by step:
 ```text
 Read raw data